jamesmorgan/docs/userDocumentation/limitations.md

 In practice, this means that the node could refuse to transfer payments; however, the node is noncustodial and *cannot steal user funds*.

 Hosting a node is an interim solution to solve cheap, fast transfers now while we work on building out the remaining pieces needed for a decentralized state channel network.
-We can fix our own centralization by allowing other Connext nodes (at that point, nodes) to be networked together, and by making it easy for anyone to run a node.
+We can fix our own centralization by allowing other Connext nodes to be networked together, and by making it easy for anyone to run a node.